-As part of the new curriculum, Michael was instrumental in restructuring the ‘History of Graphic Design’ course as ‘Precedent Inquiry’.
-This new framework allows more flexibility to explore the influences and origins of contemporary design.
-The course moves away from a traditional timeline and genre-based delivery of content, and expand into dynamic non-linear approach from a multinational and multidisciplinary perspective.
-The course also moved away from test taking as a form of assessment, and instead uses weekly critical writing assignments from personal & contextual point of view, employs a curatorial approach to investigate and learn content, and engages students in rapid research to spark dialogue and debate.
+As part of the new curriculum, Michael was instrumental in restructuring the ‘History of Graphic Design’ course now named ‘Precedent Inquiry’.
+The new course framework and conceptual underpinning allows more flexibility to explore the influences and origins of contemporary design.
+The course moves away from a traditional timeline with a genre-based eurocentric delivery of content, and expands into dynamic non-linear and decolonized approach from a multinational and multidisciplinary perspective.
+The course also moved away from regurgitaing information via test taking as a form of assessment, and instead uses weekly critical writing assignments from personal & contextual point of view, employs a curatorial approach to investigate and learn content, and engages students in rapid research to spark dialogue and debate.

-During his tenure at VCUarts Qatar Michael initiated and co-developed a digital print-lab for all students & faculty; he co-developed an analog printlab in graphic design (for block printing and post-digital letterpress); he consulted on and co-devoloped a platform for faculty & administrative reporting; he has been actively involved in the co-creation of multiple Tasmeem art & design conferences; he has assisted with the curation of speakers for the Crossing Boundaries Lecture series; he has assisted with Technology Services to improve classroom experiences and integration of technology into teaching; he serves annually on MFA review committees and faculty promotion committees; he has lead multiple community-based design outreach projects in partnership with local government institutions (such as the Year of Culture initiative highligthing cross-over culture beteween Qatar and other countries; and the One Second Campaign for safe driving habits and seat belt use, among others).
+During his tenure at VCUarts Qatar Michael initiated and co-developed a digital print-lab & print-grid for all students & faculty; he co-developed an analog printlab in graphic design (for block printing and post-digital letterpress); he consulted on and co-devoloped a platform for faculty & administrative reporting; he has been actively involved in the co-creation of multiple Tasmeem art & design conferences; he has assisted with the curation of speakers for the Crossing Boundaries Lecture series; he has assisted with Technology Services to improve classroom experiences and integration of technology into teaching; he serves annually on MFA review committees and faculty promotion committees; and he has lead multiple community-based design outreach projects in partnership with local government institutions (such as the Year of Culture initiative highligthing cross-over culture beteween Qatar and other countries; and the One Second Campaign for safe driving habits and seat belt use, among others).

 find me on: